-The United States Geological Survey recorded a Magnitude 5.0 Earthquake at a depth of 238.7 km in Badakshan Province, Afghanistan, at about 11.15 pm local time (about 6.45 pm GMT) on Friday 30 March 2018.
-Quakes at this depth are seldom dangerous, but are often felt over a wide area, and this one was reportedly felt across eastern Afghanistan, western Tajikistan, northern Pakistan and in Jammu and Kashmir State, India.
+The United States Geological Survey recorded a Magnitude 5.0 Earthquake at a depth of 203.5 km, roughly 43 km to the southwest of the village of Jarm in Badakhshan Province, Afghanistan, slightly after 5.40 am local time (slightly after 1.10 am GMT) on Monday 14 October 2019.
+Quakes at this depth are seldom dangerous, but are often felt over a wide area, and this one was reportedly felt in Aybak in Samangan Province, roughly 200 km to the northeast of the epicentre, and Kabul roughly 300 km to the southwest.

-The approximate location of the 30 March 2018 Badakshan Earthquake.
+The approximate location of the 14 October 2019 Badakhshan Earthquake.
 USGS.

-Eastern Afghanistan lies close to the boundary between the Indian and Eurasian tectonic plates, which runs through northern Afghanistan.
+The boundary between the Indian and Eurasian tectonic plates runs through northern Afghanistan.
 The Indian Plate is moving northward relative to the Eurasian Plate, causing folding and uplift along this boundary, which has led to the formation of the Hindu Kush Mountains of Afghanistan, the Himalayas and the other mountain ranges of Central Asia., and which makes the nations in this boundary zone prone to Earthquakes.

 Plate boundaries and movements beneath southern Pakistan, Iran and the Arabian Sea.
 University of Southampton.